rwxrob/zet/docs/1019/README.md

 * Works for Me: Modern Collaborative Developer Practices
 * Coding for Self-Empowerment: Programming with Purpose
 * SKILSTAK: Learning How to Help Others Learn
+* There and Never Back Again
+* Prone to Pride, Overcoming the Greatest Sin